 Week 3: Break week

-Over the course of this week, after a short introductory lecture we will present a series of “test yourself” thoracic diagnostic imaging questions and short case based discussions based.
-In a fully supported learning environment with a veterinary specialist on hand to guide you we will present a series of cases ranging in complexity to help you build and develop your thoracic imaging skills.
+Descriptor: Over the course of this week, after a short introductory lecture, we will present a series of “test yourself” abdominal imaging cases to give you the opportunity to practise your diagnostic imaging skills, in a fully supported learning environment with a veterinary specialist on hand to guide you and share some tips and tricks.
+The cases, ranging in complexity from everyday conditions to some slightly weirder presentations, will help you build and develop your abdominal imaging skills.
 Each case will help you become more confident with interpreting these cases and help you to develop the ability to determine the significance of radiographic findings.
-This is a very practical week with emphasis on cases seen in practice.
+At the end of the week we will have a live evening session to review and discuss the cases with a specialist.
+This is a very practical and interactive week.

 Week 5: 30th November 2020

 Speaker: Dr Chiara Penzo DVM PhD DipECVIM-CA(Oncology) MRCVS, EBVS European Specialist in Small Animal Oncology, RCVS Recognised Specialist in Oncology